Commenting on Slate

 What are the rules for commenting on Slate?

-• No hate speech.
+• No hate speech, slurs, or offensive language.

-• Don’t personally attack any person or group of people, including the writers, the moderators, minorities, majorities, and members of political parties with which you disagree.
+• Don’t personally attack any person or group of people, including the writers, moderators, minorities, majorities, and members of political parties with which you disagree.

-• Don’t repost the same comment multiple times.
+• Don’t repost a comment multiple times.

 • Don’t impersonate someone you’re not.